leonardopagliochini/QuantumC/README.md

    ```bash
    python pipeline.py json_out/try.json
    ```
    The script prints the reconstructed C source and the generated MLIR to the terminal.
-It also writes a dependency DAG to `output/ir_dag.*`.
+It writes a classical dependency DAG to `output/classical_ir_dag.*` and a second graph with duplicated operands removed to `output/no_double_consume_dag.*`.
 Each node shows the operation in SSA form (for example `%3 = %2 + %1`) and duplicate operands result in multiple edges.

 ## Pipeline Overview

-The compilation process performed by `pipeline.py` consists of four stages:
+The compilation process performed by `pipeline.py` consists of five stages:

 1. **JSON Parsing** – `c_ast.parse_ast` converts the Clang generated JSON AST into a hierarchy of lightweight dataclasses such as `FunctionDecl`, `VarDecl`, and `BinaryOperator`.
 2. **MLIR Generation** – `mlir_generator.MLIRGenerator` walks those dataclasses and emits standard MLIR using the xDSL API.
 Operations with constant immediates make use of custom ops defined in `dialect_ops.py`.
 3. **Printing** – xDSL's `Printer` utility is used to display the generated modules.
 4. **DAG Extraction** – `dag_builder.py` writes a graph of dependencies between the MLIR operations.
+5. **No Double Consume DAG** – the initial graph is processed again so that operations never consume the same register twice.
+When this happens the producer node is duplicated.

 ## Project Structure